 The offline scaling factor selection methods are executed before the runtime of the program.
 They return static scaling factor values to the processors participating in the execution of the parallel program.
 On the one hand, the scaling factor values could be computed based on information retrieved by analyzing the code of the program and the computing system that will execute it.
 In [5], Azevedo et al. detect during compilation the dependency points between tasks in a multi-task program.
 This information is then used to lower the frequency of some processors in order to eliminate slack times.
 A slack time is the period of time during which a processor that has already finished its computation, has to wait for a set of processors to finish their computations and send their results to the waiting processor in order to continue its task that is dependent on the results of computations being executed on other processors.
 Freeh et al. showed in [6] that the communication times of MPI programs do not change when the frequency is scaled down.
 On the other hand, some offline scaling factor selection methods use the information gathered from previous full or partial executions of the program.
 The whole program or, a part of it, is usually executed over all the available frequency gears and the execution time and the energy consumed with each frequency gear are measured.
 Then a heuristic or an exact method uses the retrieved information to compute the values of the scaling factor for the processors.
-In [7], Xie et al. use an exact exponential breadth-first search algorithm to compute the scaling factor values that give the optimal energy reduction while respecting a deadline for a sequential program.
-They also present a linear heuristic that approximates the optimal solution.
-In [8], Rountree et al. use a linear programming algorithm, while in [9], [10], Cochran et al. use a multi-logistic regression algorithm for the same goal.
+In [7], Rountree et al. use a linear programming algorithm, while in [8], Cochran et al. use a multi-logistic regression algorithm for the same goal.
 The main drawback of these methods is that they all require executing the whole program or, a part of it, on all frequency gears for each new instance of the same program.